Legally reviewed by:

 Setareh Law

-In the state of California, cyclists are expected to follow all traffic laws, just like drivers of cars and motorcycles.
+In the state of California, cyclists are expected to obey traffic laws, just like drivers of cars and motorcycles.
+Bicyclists have the same legal requirements as motorists, and following these laws is essential for safety on the road.
 This means stopping at red lights and stop signs, yielding to pedestrians in crosswalks, and obeying speed limits.

 What Are the Rights of Cyclists?

 As a cyclist, you have the right to use the roadways just like any other vehicle.
 This means you are entitled to your own space on the road alongside cars, trucks, and motorcycles.
+Cyclists have the legal right to use a full lane when necessary for safety, especially in narrow or hazardous conditions.
+This legal right ensures that you are statutorily entitled to ride on most roads, as recognized by traffic laws and regulations.
 It is important to understand that cyclists are expected to follow the same rules and regulations as other drivers.
 This includes obeying traffic signals, stopping at stop signs, and yielding to pedestrians.

 You also have the right to be treated with respect by other road users.
 This includes being given enough space when being passed by vehicles and not being subjected to aggressive driving behaviors.